-Tire Deflation Devices are one tool that can successfully aid officers by means of preventing pursuits or ending pursuits should one occur.
-The use of Tire Deflation Devices, including reporting and training, is defined in this policy.
+Tire Deflation Devices are one tool that can successfully aid officers by preventing pursuits or ending them if one occurs.
+This policy defines the use of Tire Deflation Devices, including reporting and training.

 Roadblocks (both Moving and Stationary) are not considered vehicle containment techniques.
 Roadblocks are authorized under General Order 443.00 for vehicle pursuits, when deadly force is authorized under MN State Statute 609.066.